maurycyw/StaggeredGridView/README.md

 ## Tests

-No tests have been written however I have tested this View with 2.2.2 + devices.
+No tests have been written however I have tested this View manually with 2.2.2 + devices.
 Please report any issues.

 ## TODO:

-* Implement more custom attributes to mirror GridView's attributes
+* implement more custom attributes to mirror GridView's attributes
 * develop tests
+* hideSelector()
+* support multiple choice mode
 * currently restoring position can result in the views to be slightly offset when user flings to the top.
 This is corrected by checking the offsets when position 0 is reached.
 Would like to dig deeper into the issue.